Michigan mulls update to gay discrimination law

 "I don't believe in discrimination," the Republican governor told reporters at the Mackinac Policy Conference, the Detroit Regional Chamber's annual meeting for more than 1,500 business, political and civil leaders.
 "It's a healthy thing for the Legislature to look to take it up as an issue sometime this year."

 He stopped short of specifically backing an update of the 1976 Elliott-Larsen Civil Rights Act, but his request that the GOP-led Legislature debate legislation late this summer or in the fall was seen as a positive signal by advocates.
 Snyder's comments — his strongest to date — came the same day that Chrysler, other companies, the Detroit Regional Chamber and the Grand Rapids Area Chamber of Commerce joined the Michigan Competitive Workforce Coalition, a group created this month to lobby to amend the law.

-It is illegal to discriminate based on religion, race, color, national origin, age, sex, height, weight, familial status or marital status under Michigan law.
+It is illegal to discriminate based on religion, race, color, national origin, age, sex, height, weight, familial status or marital status in employment, housing or public places under Michigan law.
 Efforts to add sexual orientation and gender identity to the list have stalled because of Republicans' concerns about infringing on employers' religious freedom.

 "He wants to try to find that balance between protecting people from discrimination because of sexual orientation and yet protecting others' religious beliefs," said Ari Adler, spokesman for Republican House Speaker Jase Bolger of Marshall.
 "If we can find a way to do that, he's ready to move on this.
 But we have to make sure that we are protecting everyone from discrimination regardless of what the reason may be."